 Common questions about bibingka cake

-The common culprit is using an expired baking powder.
-To test if it's still active, scoop ½ teaspoon in a bowl and pour with ¼ cup of boiling water.
+The common culprit is using expired baking powder.
+To test if it's still active, scoop ½ teaspoon into a bowl and pour with ¼ cup of boiling water.
 It should bubble up vigorously.
 If not then it's time to buy new stock.

 In essence, almost all the ingredients in this rice cake recipe are gluten-free including the glutinous flour.
 Just make sure to check the label of the evaporated milk you're going to use and that it specifically states it's gluten-free.

 More Filipino kakainin recipes you can make at home